Updated May 13, 2021 by Paras Doshi, founder of Doshi Vegan Bags and Accessories

-We often get asked: If you're not using leather than what is it?
+We often get asked: If you're not using animal leather than what is it?

 The vegan leather that looks like animal leather (Microfiber) actually performs and lasts like high quality animal leather.
-Ordinary PU (top left) is just a cheap substitute that has been used for decades.
+Ordinary PU (top left) is a cheap substitute that has been used for decades.
 It is unfortunate that companies using this cheap material are simply changing their marketing and passing off a cheap substitute as vegan leather to capitalize on the vegan market.
 We're vegans committed to bring you the best, not fooling our community.

 Not all synthetic leather is made equally.
 Microfiber PU is the closest material to what we might term true "vegan leather."

 Microfiber leather and microfiber suede are the only true animal leather alternatives as they were intentionally made to mimic the hand feel of leather and often outperform leather in durability.
 Of course microfiber leather has several grades as well.
 We continuously look for materials that meet higher performance standards and almost always wind up purchasing the highest end vegan leathers from the most expensive material factories (see our alligator inspired vegan leather here!).
 We can't help it.
 We love durable, beautiful materials and we want our customers to have the very best.

 Eco-Friendly and Sustainable Materials

 While our microfiber based vegan leather is an amazing material, our long term goal is to shift our material use away from petroleum based products and use materials that are recycled, recyclable, and biodegradable.
 To that end, we have been using Kraft Paper (check out our kraft paper tote!), an ultra-durable paper which does not breakdown when wet.
 Kraft Paper is an under appreciated material that is lightweight, durable, and to large extent, biodegradable.
 The core component of Kraft paper is cellulose.

-We often have friends ask us if we've seen some of the materials made from the waste of mushrooms or pineapples.
-We're super excited about finding non-petroleum based materials.
-We went out and contacted the mushroom leather supplier.
+We often have friends ask us if we've heard of mushrooms leather.
+The answer is Yes.
+We're always super excited about finding non-petroleum based materials and so we contacted the mushroom leather supplier.
 Their cost of materials is (no exaggeration) 20x to 100x the cost of a high quality microfiber leather available in the market today.
 It's rather impractical.
 When the cost of these materials and availability becomes more reasonable, we'll provide those materials to you.
 And here's another way to think about it, instead of us producing a mushroom leather briefcase that we'll market for $1,000, buy one of our's for $200, give the $800 to a responsible charity that supports the causes you believe in and know that you've made a greater difference in everyone's life.
 Smart is better than novel.